-NDRI Graduates Alumni Association (NGAA), established in February 2007, serves as a pivotal organization for dairy professionals.
+The NDRI Graduates Alumni Association (NGAA), established in February 2007, serves as a pivotal organization for dairy professionals.
 Its primary aim is to foster a collaborative environment for dialogue, idea exchange, and engagement within the dairy and food industry in India.
 The association is dedicated to enhancing current practices and introducing innovative ideas for the advancement of the sector.

-Furthermore, NGAA actively promotes and contributes to the sustainable development of the dairy and food industry, as well as the farming community, in collaboration with various stakeholders including cooperatives, private and public organizations, and national or international entities sharing similar objectives.
+Furthermore, the NGAA actively promotes and contributes to the sustainable development of the dairy and food industry, as well as the farming community, in collaboration with various stakeholders including cooperatives, private and public organizations, and national or international entities sharing similar objectives.

 Since its inception, the Association has been hosting annual National Seminars focused on the Dairy & Food sector, which have become highly anticipated events within the professional community.
+The recent seminar, themed “Globalization of Indian Dairy Industry” held on September 20, 2025, was inaugurated by Dr. R S Paroda, Chairman TAAS & former Secretary DARE & DG ICAR, New Delhi.
+The event drew participation from over 400 professionals representing various segments of the dairy and food sector.

 We extend a cordial invitation for your active participation and urge you to help disseminate information about this Seminar widely.
 Your engagement will contribute signicantly to the exchange of views and innovative ideas, enriching policy and decision-making processes within the sector.